shelleywong/CINS467-S24-Examples/README.md

-# CINS467-S24-Examples
+# CINS467-S24-Examples-MW

-A repo to hold CINS 467 code examples for Spring 2024
+A repo to hold CINS 467 code examples for Spring 2024 - Mon/Wed section